-I thought about asking my Magic 8 Ball a series of questions and relaying its answers to you, but then an ordinary conversation between my kids and I came to mind as the perfect way to address the topic of SEO and what the immediate future of SEO might look like.
+I thought about asking my Magic 8 Ball a series of questions and relaying its answers to you.
+But then an ordinary conversation between my kids and I came to mind as the perfect way to address the topic of SEO, Google voice search and what the immediate future of SEO might look like.

 The other day, as my kids and I watched a storm move across the sky, one of them asked me, “how does thunder work?”
 I thought about it for a minute and, as my junior high science knowledge failed me, I said, “let’s ask Alexa.”

 She responded, “Sorry, I’m not sure” to our query and, after internally regretting choosing an Echo over a Google Home, I picked up my phone, said, “Okay Google,” and asked my phone the same question.
-It instantly returned an audio explanation about lightning, little air holes and sound waves, and showed us in a featured snippet where to go to find more information.
+It instantly returned an audio explanation about lightning, little air holes and sound waves.
+And it showed us, in a featured snippet, where to go to find more information.

-This scenario shows how technology is once again transforming how we access and interpret information, which is really at the heart of SEO.
+This scenario shows how technology is once again transforming how we access and interpret information.
+An how we access information is really at the heart of SEO.
 Search engines are somewhat like virtual librarians; we ask a question or indicate what we’re looking for and Google, Bing and others provide us with answers.

 Just look at what a SERP for my query, “how does thunder work,” returned:

 There is only one ‘traditional’ search result above the fold.
 A featured snippet appears at the top, followed by related questions.
 This reality has marketers and SEO professionals alike scrambling to win the featured snippet spot for all the keyword terms and phrases for which they’re trying to compete.

 Exactly how to earn featured snippets is beyond the scope of this article, but SEMrush recently conducted a large-scale study revealing a data-based approach to competing for Google featured snippets on mobile.